Latest in MIPS

 It is also important to know who is exempt from MIPS.
 Exempt individuals and groups do not need to participate in this program and will not be subject to any positive or negative payment adjustment.

-Similar to the 2017 program, CMS will provide eligibility and special designations on the existing QPP website.
+Similar to the 2017 program, CMS provides eligibility and special designations on the existing QPP website.
 Physicians can look up eligibility based on their National Provider Identification (NPI) number.
 Information will include CMS’ analysis of the number of Tax Identification Numbers (TINs) associated with your NPI, eligibility, hospital-based designation (more than 75 percent of services are billed at the hospital), and small practice designation (15 or less eligible clinicians).
 This information will be provided for both the individual (NPI) and group-level (TIN).
 This is a valuable resource to determine clinician specific program requirements, as well as ensure that CMS has the correct information regarding your practice.

 Please note, clinicians treating patients under multiple TINs may have different eligibilities for each of their TIN/NPI combinations.